 Why do some children love scary things so much?

 For one thing, they might not actually be all that scared.
 Toddlers don’t always have the same frame of reference for what’s ‘scary’ that adults do – a lot of fear has to do with instinct and jump scares, it’s true, but a lot more has to do with context, and to toddlers, who so much of the world is still new to, sometimes the context just isn’t there yet.
-If your toddler falls into this category, that doesn’t mean that nothing will scare him, it just means you might be surprised by the things that do – the water going down the drain in the bathtub might terrify him, even if catching a few minutes of a horror movie you’re watching just makes him giggle.
+If your toddler falls into this category, that doesn’t mean that nothing will scare them, it just means you might be surprised by the things that do – the water going down the drain in the bathtub might terrify them, even if catching a few minutes of a horror movie you’re watching just makes them giggle.

 For another thing, a passion for all things “spooky,” like ghosts, graveyards, and other images that might show up in Halloween decorations doesn’t necessarily translate to a toddler wanting to be actually scared.
 There are many reasons tots might get attached to these types of images, from having a really great time on Halloween to getting the sense that spookier books, shows, and games are somehow more grown-up.
 And finally, toddlers, like all people, can get a taste for being a little scared as a way of processing emotions.
 There’s a reason ghost stories never quite go out of style, after all.